DeveloperDunne/Space-Quiz/README.md

 # Space Quiz
 <br>
 Welcome to my quiz on all things space!
-Space quiz tests the users knowledge on space and planets whilst ensuring that it is fun and colourful.
+Space quiz tests the user's knowledge of space and planets whilst ensuring that it is fun and colourful.

 <br>
 <br>